ankitrox/woo-order-export/readme.txt

 You can also opt for woocommerce simply order export add-on, it is available [here](http://sharethingz.com/woocommerce-simply-order-export-add-on/?utm_source=readme&utm_medium=plugin&utm_campaign=wsoe).
 It adds all the fields related to orders and allows users to reorder the fields using drag and drop interface.

 == Changelog ==

+= 3.0.10 =
+* Added 'woooe_items_filtering' filter to filter out items in an order based on categories and tags.

 = 3.0.9 =
 * Hide add-on notice for a day once dismissed.